lisphilar/covid19-sir/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/eb97eaf9804f436062b9/maintainability)](https://codeclimate.com/github/lisphilar/covid19-sir/maintainability)
 [![test](https://github.com/lisphilar/covid19-sir/workflows/test/badge.svg)](https://github.com/lisphilar/covid19-sir/actions)

-<strong>CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived models.
+<strong>CovsirPhy is a Python package for COVID-19 (Coronavirus disease 2019) data analysis with SIR-derived ODE models.
 Please refer to "Method" part of [COVID-19 data with SIR model](https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model) notebook in Kaggle to understand the methods.</strong>

-SIR-F is a customized SIR-derived ODE model.
-To evaluate the effect of measures, parameter estimation of SIR-F will be applied to subsets of time series data in each country.
-Parameter change points will be determined by S-R trend analysis.

 ## Functionalities
-- Downloading and cleaning data
+- Downloading and cleaning data: refer to "Installation and dataset preparation" section
-    - Epidemic data: the number of confirmed/fatal/recovered cases
-    - Population data: raw data must include country, (province), values of population
-- Data visualization with Matplotlib
+- Data visualization
 - S-R Trend analysis to determine the change points of parameters
-- Numerical simulation of ODE models with scipy.integrate.solve_ivp
+- Numerical simulation of ODE models
 - Description of ODE models
     - Basic class of ODE models
     - SIR, SIR-D, SIR-F, SIR-FV and SEWIR-F model
-- Parameter Estimation of ODE models with Optuna and numerical simulation
+- Parameter Estimation of ODE models
-- Simulate the number of cases with user-defined parameter values
+- Scenario analysis: Simulate the number of cases with user-defined parameter values

 ## Inspiration
 - Monitor the spread of COVID-19
 - Keep track parameter values/reproductive number in each country/province
 - Find the relationship of reproductive number and measures taken in each country/province

-## Trying now
-The author is trying to add the following functionalities.
-- Speed-up S-R trend analysis and hyperparameter estimation of ODE models
-- Keep track parameter values/reproductive number of all countries with a simple code
-- Find relationship of reproductive number and measures automatically

 If you have ideas or need new functionalities, please join this project.
 Any suggestions with [Github Issues](https://github.com/lisphilar/covid19-sir/issues/new/choose) are always welcomed.
 Please read [Guideline of contribution](https://github.com/lisphilar/covid19-sir/blob/master/.github/CONTRIBUTING.md) in advance.